plus-mobilitylab/netascore/settings.md

 NetAScore uses a settings file that holds the necessary information to perform all steps for computing *bikeability* and *walkability*.
 It is written in YAML markup language.
 General information about YAML can be found at https://yaml.org/.

 We provide a set of **example settings files** with NetAScore.
 You find them inside the subdirectory `examples`.
 The most common to start from is `settings_osm_query.yml`.
 This is the file used by default in the Docker image.
 It is configured for easy use with all components running in Docker and no local input files required.
 See [docker.md](docker.md) for instructions on executing NetAScore in this example setup.

 Settings files for NetAScore consist of several sections.
 For **every processing step** that should be executed, a **corresponding settings section** needs to be provided.
 This means that you can omit sections if you skip all processing steps that require this section.
 E.g. if you skip the `export` step, then you don't need to provide an `export` section.

 In this document, we provide an overview on the structure of settings files and details on available settings for each processing step.

+Besides the settings file, you also need to provide a mode profile file for each of the modes you want to compute a suitability index for.
+For now, please refer to the two mode profiles provided in the `examples/` subdirectory for reference and copy them to the `data` directory for usage in your own queries.

 ## Structure

 The settings file can consist of the following **sections**:

 - **version**:
   mandatory, single value.
-Currently, this is always `1.0`.
+For compatibility with NetAScore version 1.0, the settings file `version` entry should be `1.1`.
 - **global**:
   general settings such as target reference system (SRID) to use
 - **database**: